Charlie-River/Charlie-River/README.md

 Here are some ideas to get you started:
 -->
-I am currently a university student studying Computer Science!

 - 🔭 I’m currently working on: a to-do list website (a classic I know).

 - 🌱 I’m currently learning:
-      - Web Develment!
+  + Web Development!
 I have the basics down but I am looking to incorporate some more frameworks.
-      - Java, I'm trying to focus on nailing the data structures for this!
+  + Java, I'm trying to focus on nailing the data structures for this!
-      - Currently trying to expand my portfolio as well :)
+  + Currently trying to expand my portfolio as well :)

 - 🤔 I’m looking for help with: EVERYTHING!!
-      I'm still just learning so any tips, tricks or general knowledge you fancy sharing please do!
+  I'm still just learning, so any tips, tricks, or general knowledge you fancy sharing, please do!

-- 📫 Feel free to contact me via
+- 📫 Feel free to contact me via:
   - Email: charlie.lake19@gmail.com
   - LinkedIn: linkedin.com/in/charlielake03

-- 💡 You can see more of my projects on my website: charlielake.dev Let me know what'cha think!
+- 💡 You can see more of my projects on my website: [charlielake.dev](https://charlielake.dev) Let me know what'cha think!